Checkmarx/kics/docs/configuration-file.md

 exclude-paths: "exclude paths or files from scan"
 exclude-queries: "exclude queries by providing the query ID"
 exclude-results: "exclude results by providing a list of similarity IDs of a result"
+exclude-severities: "exclude results by providing the severity of a result"
 log-file: true
 log-level: INFO
 log-path: path to the log file